DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 A postgraduate certificate in education (PGCE) is an academic qualification.
 You can get this through teacher training.

-You do not need a PGCE to be a qualified teacher in England, but it can help you develop your teaching skills and knowledge.
+You do not need one to be a qualified teacher in England, but it can help you develop your teaching skills and knowledge.

 ## The qualifications you need to teach in England